dmbarbour/glas/docs/GlasZero.md

         'word                   0x776f726400    (symbols for every valid word) "hello"                 (list of ascii bytes; forbids C0, DEL, and '"')

 It is feasible to develop a series of words such that `23 u8` is equivalent to `0x17`.
+The g0 language compiler may evaluate such data statically.
 Strings do not have escape characters but can similarly be post-processed by a subsequent word.
 There is currently no support for embedded records or lists, but those may be constructed programmatically via put and pushr.

 ## Words